 MYP students work together in each mentor group to organise a collaborative Service as Action activity.
 This is an essential element of the MYP and should be a sustainable project that is contributed to by the whole mentor group.
-MYP students need to write up their activities in their reflections via ManageBac.
+MYP students need to write up their activities in their reflections via the LMS.

-Diploma students have a CAS portfolio via ManageBac.
+Diploma students have a CAS portfolio via the learning management system.
 The reflections are a requirement of the IB and should be completed periodically and once an activity is completed.